jdxxmahmud/UVA-solutions/README.md

 # UVA-solutions
-This contains the solutions of the problems that I remembered to store.
+This contains the solutions of some of the problems of UVA OJ